influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/list.md

   - /influxdb/cloud/organizations/buckets/bucket-schema
 ---

-The `influx bucket-schema list` command lists the measurement schema of an InfluxDB bucket.
+The `influx bucket-schema list` command lists the schemas of an InfluxDB bucket that has the `explicit` schema-type.

 ## Usage